 In July the government stated that COVID-19 travel restrictions, which prevented many migrant workers in the country from returning home, had made migrant workers vulnerable to workplace exploitation, including forced labor.

 Also see the Department of State’s Trafficking in Persons Report at https://www.state.gov/trafficking-in-persons-report/.

 c.
 Prohibition of Child Labor and Minimum Age for Employment

 The law prohibits the worst forms of child labor and provides for a minimum age of employment, limitations on working hours, and occupational safety and health restrictions for children.
-By law children younger than 16 years may not work between 10 p.m. and 6 a.m.
+By law children younger than 16 may not work between 10 p.m. and 6 a.m.
 The law also states that children enrolled in school may not work, even outside school hours, if such employment would interfere with their education.
-The law bans employment of children younger than 15 in hazardous industries such as manufacturing, mining, and forestry.
+The law bans employment of children younger than 15 in specific hazardous industries such as manufacturing, mining, and forestry.

 d.
 Discrimination with Respect to Employment and Occupation